-- 6.1 Some sites, which are outside the boundary of the conservation areas, have an impact on its character through setting and framing.
-Should development on these sites come forward the impact on the conservation areas will be a material consideration. - As detailed in the character appraisals, there are also important views which are part of the significance of the conservation areas.
+6.1 Outside the boundary of the Conservation Area, there are a number of sites which have an impact on its character through the role they play in their setting and framing.
+In particular, the open land to the south of the Conservation Area is part of its character and reflects the village's agricultural background.
+Should development on these sites come forward the impact on the Conservation Area will be a material consideration.

+6.2 As detailed in the character appraisal, there are also a number of views that are important to the significance of the Conservation Area.
 The impact on these identified views will be a material consideration of any planning application.
 Care must be taken at an early stage to prevent harm to these key views through new development.
-Opportunities should be sought to enhance the setting of the conservation areas through appropriate and attractive development.
+Opportunities should be sought to enhance the setting of the Conservation Area through appropriate and attractive development.